Skip to content

 Running the math the right way

-The calculator defaults show $299 telehealth bundle vs $60 clinic visit × 4 visits/yr + $499/month drug via LillyDirect.
+Defaults above: $299 telehealth bundle vs $60 clinic visit × 4 visits/yr plus $499/month via LillyDirect.
 Telehealth annual = $3,588.
 In-person annual = $240 visits + $5,988 drug = $6,228.
 Telehealth wins by ~$2,640.
-But swap the $499 drug for a $50 insurance copay and the comparison inverts entirely: in-person annual = $240 + $600 = $840, saving ~$2,748 vs telehealth.
+Swap the $499 drug for a $50 insurance copay and in-person annual = $240 + $600 = $840, saving ~$2,748 vs telehealth.
 The answer depends entirely on your drug cost path.

 Which telehealth programs prescribe branded GLP-1s vs compounded?